CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

    - On the Microsoft Defender for Cloud panel, click on **Recommendations (2)** from the **General (1)** section.
    - **Search(3)** and select **Azure Kubernetes Service clusters should have the Azure Policy Add-on for Kubernetes installed (4)** and click on it.

       > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up to 24 hours for all the recommendations to show up.
 It is possible that during lab time, this may not show up – which is the case sometimes.
-You can note down this step number then continue to the next exercise and verify this later.
+You can note down this step number then continue to the next task and verify this later.

      ![](../Images/hyb-ex4-g33.png)